-Hearing is not nearly as sensitive to gentamicin in humans as animals, but the reason for this is unclear.
-As protocols evolve, the percentage of treatments associated with hearing reduction continues to gradually be reduced (see table below), but there is still some real risk of hearing loss.
+Hearing is not nearly as sensitive to gentamicin in humans as it is in small animals.
+As protocols evolve, the percentage of treatments associated with hearing reduction in the "scorched earth" variant, continues to gradually be reduced (see table below), but there is still some real risk of hearing loss.
 A risk of 30% for a mild reduction appears to be "ballpark" at this writing, although recently, better results have been reported (Wu and Minor, 2003).

 Figure 2 above shows the expected result of high-dose gentamicin -- spontaneous nystagmus and vertigo.
 This is the hoped for result in a person who has had high-dose gentamicin.
 We have also noted that all patients with successful low or high-dose gentamicin have strong vibration induced nystagmus.

-There is also a movie of something similar in a low-dose protocol patient: ivg.avi (8 meg)
+There is also a movie of something similar in a low-dose protocol patient: ivg.mp4 (8 meg)

 Nystagmus here is observed 2 weeks after a single dose of intratympanic gentamicin.
 This is not common, and was an adverse effect of the single dose protocol.